 Body wall - As diploblastic organisms, Hydra have two types of tissue layers, namely; the ectoderm and the endoderm that respectively form the inner gastrodermis and outer epidermis separated by the mesoglea.

 The epidermis acts as the protective and sensory layer and is covered by a thin cuticle.
-It is composed of epithelia-muscle cells (play a role in covering and contraction), gland cells (secrete the sticky attachment substance and gas bubbles), interstitial cells (involves in reproduction and regeneration) and the Cnidoblasts (specialized cells act as stinging cells).
+It's composed of epithelia-muscle cells (play a role in covering and contraction), gland cells (secrete the sticky attachment substance and gas bubbles), interstitial cells (involves in reproduction and regeneration) and the Cnidoblasts (specialized cells act as stinging cells).

 Unlike the ectoderm, the endoderm consists of the inner cell layer that lines the gastrovascular cavity of the organism.